The 3 Tricks Explained Here Include:

 Your images will be added to the end of the note that you selected.
 The text that you entered will appear below the last image (refer to the screenshot below.)

-In both Methods you’ll see the blue/white check marks (displayed above) appear on any images that you selected…which is a good way to double check that all of the images you intended are actually selected.
+In both Methods you’ll see the blue/white check marks (displayed above and below) appear on any images that you select…which provides a good way to double check that all of the images you intended are actually selected.

 #2 Save All of the Photos in a Note to the Photo’s Camera Roll in Batch Mode